Updated: Jun 14

-As a therapist who specialises in working with anxiety it saddens me to see the impact that anxiety has on people's lives, especially over these last few months with Covid-19, when I have seen anxiety start to rise.
+As a therapist who specialises in working with anxiety it saddens me to see the impact that anxiety has on people's lives.

 However there are also many times when your anxiety gets out of control and you are unable to calm yourself down.